LAST UPDATED APRIL 2019

 Where we stayed: The G Hotel

 It took me weeks to plot the perfect Irish road trip and I still found that we missed more sites than we saw.
 We spent so much daylight time driving from here to there that by Day 4, we resigned ourselves to the fact that you just can’t see all of Ireland and Northern Ireland in a week.
-In Dublin alone, we didn’t make it to Temple Bar, Trinity College & The Book of Kells, the Jameson Distillery or the Irish Emigration Museum.
+In Dublin alone, we didn’t make it to Temple Bar, Trinity College and The Book of Kells, the Jameson Distillery or the Irish Emigration Museum.
 And that’s just one city and one day.

 Even still, as you can tell, we crammed a lot into our Irish road trip.
 So much so that the rest of our itinerary will have to wait until the next post.
 Stay tuned for Galway, Tralee, Killarney, Adare, Dingle and the Cliffs of Moher.